Curriculum Offer Overview

 Key Stage 3

 Key Stage 3 covers Years 7, 8 and 9.
 During this time students are taught the full range of National Curriculum subjects.
-The National Curriculum subjects are English, Maths, Science, History, Geography, MFL, Art, PE, Technology, Music, Drama, Computer Science, Religious Studies, Sex Education, PSHE and Citizenship.
+The National Curriculum subjects are English, Maths, Science, History, Geography, Modern Foreign Languages, Art, Physical Education, Technology, Music, Drama, Computer Science, Religious Studies, Sex Education, PSHE (Personal, Social and Health Education).
 All students have the opportunity to study French or Spanish in KS3.

 Key Stage 4

 In Years 10 and 11 the students study up to ten courses that will normally lead to GCSEs/BTECs.
-Every student studies a core of subjects which includes English, Maths, Science, PE and PSHE.
+Every student studies a core of subjects which includes English, Maths, Science, Physical Education and PSHE (Personal, Social and Health Education).

 Students are then guided in choosing options from: GCSE Art; Computing Science; Drama; Food and Nutrition; Geography; History; French or Spanish; Music; Photography; Resistant Materials; Sociology; Sports Science; BTEC Health and Social Care; BTEC Vehicle Technology.